 Held at various locations in the Hills district and run in all weather

 Each session is $25 for a single child.
-Siblings are half price and any siblings under 6 months are free.
+Siblings are 20% off and any siblings under 6 months are free.

 In January 2020 we will be offering our first school holiday program!
 During this time, children will be able to engage in all our typical Wild Earthlings experiences such as tools, climbing trees, bush walking, water play, clay & mud play, and so much more, as well as afternoon goal orientated activities so they can bring home special souvenirs of their day! .